Israel delays release of Palestinian prisoners, citing 'humiliating' handovers of hostages

 Difficult talks likely over the ceasefire’s next phase

-Hamas has said it will release four bodies next week, completing the truce's first phase.
+Hamas had said it will release four bodies next week, completing the truce's first phase.
 After that, Hamas will hold over 60 hostages — about half believed to be alive.

-Talks on the ceasefire’s second phase are yet to start, but negotiations are likely to be more difficult.

 Hamas has said it won't release the remaining captives without a lasting ceasefire and full Israeli withdrawal from Gaza.
 Netanyahu, with the backing of U.S. President Donald Trump's administration, says he's committed to destroying Hamas' military and governing capacities and returning all hostages, goals widely seen as mutually exclusive.